 Prior to joining the RACP, Marie-Louise worked in a number of senior roles in postgraduate medical education and training within the NSW Health system.
 Previous roles included Medical Advisor and Manager in the Medical Education Training and Workforce Unit of the NSW Health Department, Medical Advisor for the NSW Medical Training and Education Council and Senior Medical Officer at the NSW Institute of Medical Education and Training.

 She is a Fellow of the Australasian Faculty of Public Health Medicine within the Royal Australasian College of Physicians.

-He commenced as the Medical Director of the Health Education and Training Institute (HETI) in September 2012.
+He held the position of Medical Director of the Health Education and Training Institute (HETI) from September 2012 – September 2016.
 Anthony’s background is as a Consultant Psychiatrist and Medical Manager with 20 years’ experience as a medical practitioner in public health services in a range of roles.
-His role in HETI is to equip NSW trainee doctors for patient centred care and to specifically lead and support the Medical Portfolio of HETI.
+His role in HETI was to equip NSW trainee doctors for patient-centred care and to specifically lead and support the Medical Portfolio of HETI.

 Anthony is strongly committed to ensuring that the educational outcomes from medical training relate to service improvement and have a measurable outcome for patients and families.
 He has a passion for improving medical training in the particular areas of generalist skills and rural and remote health.

 Anthony is also a Senior Lecturer at the University of Newcastle, School of Medicine and Public Health and Year 5 Coordinator for the Psychiatry Program.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.

 If you want to listen to this episode while not connected to WiFi or the internet, you can download it.
 To find out more go to Apple support (https://support.apple.com/en-us/HT201859)